 It is notable that the A6500 has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the A6500 and the RX100 VI are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the RX100 VI followed on from the Sony RX100 V. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A6500 Manual (free pdf) or the online Sony RX100 VI Manual.
+Both the A6500 and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The A6500 was replaced by the Sony A6600, while the RX100 VI was followed by the Sony RX100 VII.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A6500 Manual (free pdf) or the online Sony RX100 VI Manual.